ucloud/uai-sdk/examples/tensorflow/train/retrain/README.md

     |  |  |_ variables
     |  |  |_ assets

 Pay attention to what type of models you are caching.
 The Tensorflow website offers classification and feature vector models.
-We use the classification module to do object classification/detection.
+We use the classification module to do object classification.
 Feature vector model extracts the features of objects and may be useful in many AI cases, but is not used here.

 Then you need a set of images.
-Determine what objects to be detected, then find sufficient number of images for each object.
+Determine what objects to be classified, then find sufficient number of images for each object.
 Tensorflow offers a dataset of flowers: http://download.tensorflow.org/example_images/flower_photos.tgz.
 You may also try the dataset from http://www.robots.ox.ac.uk/%7Evgg/data/pets/, but you need to divide the image files into object types.
 After that, create a directory under data/images for each object, and put all images of this object into this directory, eventually with a root directory like:

     |_ /data/model_and_images
     |  |_ checkpoint_dir